mingik/play-java-akka-redis-pubsub/README.md

 implementation where there is only one RedisListener that forwards each message received from Redis channel to all RedisSubscriberActor instances created.
-So branch 'onesubscriber' is more scalable whereas branch 'master' is designed to be used only with limited number of RedisSubscriberActors (in particlular 10 actor instances are being created).
+So branch 'onesubscriber' is more scalable whereas branch 'master' is designed to be used only with limited number of RedisSubscriberActors (in particlular, 10 actor instances are being created).

 Branch 'lettuce' contains implementation that uses Lettuce java library (instead of Jedis).
-Because Lettuce uses Netty (nonblocking IO) underneath, RedisListener instance doesn't block additional thread, so we can make each RedisSubscriberActor to hold RedisListener instance internally and avoid limitation on number of RedisSubscriberActor created (1000 actor instances are created on this branch).
+Because Lettuce uses Netty (nonblocking IO) underneath, RedisListener instance doesn't block additional thread, so we can make each RedisSubscriberActor to hold RedisListener instance internally and avoid limitation on number of RedisSubscriberActor created (500 actor instances are created on this branch, but it can be modifier to whatever number you want).

 =========================================================================================================